hostinger/api/README.md

 The Hostinger API allows you to interact with Hostinger's services programmatically.
 You can manage your Hostinger resources through this API.

-## Documentation
-For detailed information on how to use the API, please refer to the [API documentation](https://developers.hostinger.com).

-## Change log
-For information on the latest changes to the API, please refer to the [change log](https://github.com/hostinger/api/blob/main/CHANGELOG.md).

 ## Getting Started
 To get started with the Hostinger API, follow these steps:

 - Sign up for a [Hostinger account](https://hpanel.hostinger.com/).
 - Obtain your API token from the [Hostinger dashboard](https://hpanel.hostinger.com/profile/api).
-- Refer to the [API Documentation](https://developers.hostinger.com) for usage instructions.
+- Refer to the [Hostinger API documentation](https://developers.hostinger.com) for usage instructions.

 ## SDKs & Tools